 This brute force approach was very productive, but I still had other nuts to crack.
 Barry Soetoro Esq. was still unidentified.
 I asked for help.

-OARPANET was a distributed processing framework where remote computers could connect to the central OARPA server and check out a range of IDs to search.
-These were subsets of all possible letters, numbers and special symbols of a specific length.
+OARPANET was a distributed processing framework where remote computers could connect to the central OARPA server and check out a range of email guesses to scan and a list of unknown hashes.
+These were subsets of all possible letters, numbers and special symbols of a specific length, AAAAAAA, AAAAAAB, AAAAAAC …).
 The software was really pretty cool, including web services, and multi-processing (users could specify now many of their computers’ cores to dedicate to OARPA).
 A tremendous amount of effort went into optimizing the process for speed.
 I could check network progress remotely from my smart phone.

 I collected over 3.6 million domain names, far too many to pair with all the generated random user names.
 Only a small list of common domains was used for most scans, but one particularly fruitful technique was to take email names and try them combined with the full list of domains.